givery-technology/sample-test/README.md

 mocha spec/*
 ```

-Of course you can try runing a single test.
+Of course you can try running a single test.

 ``` bash
 mocha spec/users_login.js